 Have you ever had fry sauce with your burger or fries?
-I hear it’s a Northwest thing, originating in Utah and brought to us by the Mormons.
-And, indeed, when I was looking for a recipe for “real” fry sauce, the best recipes were on Mormon housewife blogs.
+I hear it’s a Northwest thing, originating in Utah and spreading beyond the Northwest via certain burger chains.

 The fry sauce I made as our staple while I was still in the simplification process contained dry ranch seasoning mix.
 It added the perfect amount of zip to the sauce.
 But then I ran out of my Costco-sized container, Costco doesn’t carry it anymore, and it doesn’t really fit into my food or pantry philosophy anyway.
 Sigh.